LeoRiether/leoriether.github.io/content/posts/2024-04-04-tests-literature-review.md

 ## Conclusion

-The main takeaway of this article is that you should read [How to Test](https://matklad.github.io/2021/05/31/how-to-test.html) and the other posts by matklad -- highly recommend [Basic Things](https://matklad.github.io/2024/03/22/basic-things.html) as well.
+The main takeaway of this article is that you should read [How to Test](https://matklad.github.io/2021/05/31/how-to-test.html) and other posts by matklad -- highly recommend [Basic Things](https://matklad.github.io/2024/03/22/basic-things.html) as well.

 Aside from that, we've discussed testing techniques that require a test oracle, like example-based, snapshot and model-based testing; as well as techniques that don't, such as property, metamorphic and cross-branch testing.

-These are good methods to apply to test the behavior of your code, but <TODO:>
+These are good methods to apply to test the behavior of code, but you can test properties of the code itself as well!
+Like custom linters, weird tests verify that everyone is following a convention, or hasn't forgotten to add a thing where it needs to be added, or didn't commit a typo in the docs, etc etc. These tests can aid in knowledge distribution (if you break a test, it may specify the way to fix it) and eases cognitive load (the tests can remind you of how to do things).

+But sometimes the best test is no test at all!
+Some tests do more harm than good and can give you a false sense of security while simultaneously making the codebase harder to maintain.
+By testing features and system boundaries, it's easier to maintain software that does what it's supposed to while minimizing friction for extension and modification.

+And that's it, folks!
+Happy testing :)